fakeneuron/CalenBooker/Roadmap.md

    - Enhanced `AppointmentConfirmation.js` with centered Google, Outlook, and Apple calendar logos for a polished UI.

 8. **Navigation Enhancements**:

    - Added "Home" link to `/dashboard` in `Navbar.js` for logged-in users; confirmed public pages (`/`, `/signup`, `/login`) rely on individual page links for navigation, with no navbar for unauthenticated users.

+9. **Inline Login/Signup on Landing Page**:
+   - Integrated login and signup into `Home.js` with reusable `LoginForm.js` and `SignupForm.js` components, removed separate pages, added responsive buttons and fade-in forms, fixed logout redirect to `/` and dashboard hydration error.